CTL-PROJECTS/CTL-soft-solid/README.md

 1. Calculate the time your code needs to do a single molecular dynamics step, and divide it by the number of nodes, *N*<sup>2</sup>.
 Report this value.
 2. Create a routine that calculates all forces **F** with a computational effort that is proportional to the number of nodes, and not quadratic in the number of nodes (hint: neighbor lists).
 This way, your code could run at a larger *N*.
 3. Create a movie
 4. Calculate the size of the largest cluster of HDP particles, which defines another order parameter, and run the above application 5. for this new order parameter.

+### References

 [1] http://doi.org/10.1209/0295-5075/77/58007